September 24, 2019 • 12 min listen

 Based on our experience, a team composed of 4 to 5 devs is a good size to achieve that optimal balance.
 Past this threshold, the work process would no longer be as efficient.
 Of course, the team size must be balanced with its capacity—the skills and knowledge necessary to execute the sprint backlog.

 Thus, the best solution in projects where more individuals are involved is to create small, independent teams of 4 to 5 people.
-As opposed to a single team with 20 members, multiple 4 to 5-person teams would have better task management, encounter less bottleneck in communication channels, and therefore would be more productive.
+As opposed to a single team with 20 members, multiple 4 to 5-person teams would have better task management, encounter fewer bottlenecks in communication channels, and therefore would be more productive.

 Before getting more people on board, make an in-depth assessment—What types of developers do you need?
 Keep in mind that with today’s more versatile and complex software development projects, developers have gotten more specialized.
 So instead of doing it all, many of them focus on specific parts of development: front end (the visible parts of a website), back end (the hidden databases and infrastructure), and full-stack (a hybrid of both).